codio/knowledge/source/instructors/setupcourses/assignment-settings/disable-mark-completed.rst

 .. meta::
-   :description: Disable Mark as Completed
+   :description: The Disable Mark as Completed setting is used to prevent students from marking an assignment as completed.

 .. _disable-mark-completed: